Call for Conference Papers

 Paper submissions must not have been previously published.
 A manuscript is considered to have been previously published if it has appeared in peer-reviewed journals, magazines, books, or meeting proceedings that are permanently available afterward in print or electronic form to non-attendees, regardless of the publication language.
 A prior 2-page abstract is not considered a previous publication and therefore would not prohibit acceptance.

 IEEE VR uses a DOUBLE-BLIND review process.
 This means that both the authors and the reviewers should remain anonymous to each other.
 Submissions (including citations and optional videos) should not contain information that identifies the authors, their institutions, funding sources, or their places of work.
 Relevant previous work by the authors should be cited in the third person to preserve anonymity.
 Authors should work diligently to ensure that their submissions do not expose their identities either through carelessness or intentionality.
-Authors that have questions/issues around double-blind submission policy should contact the program chairs.
+Authors that have questions/issues around double-blind submission policy should contact the conference chairs at the above-mentioned email address.

 In order to fully explain the relationship between the submitted paper and relevant previous work by the authors, authors may additionally upload previous papers as well as a non-anonymous letter of explanation; these materials will only be seen by the primary reviewer.

-Ethics and Responsibility.
 All submissions describing research experiments with human participants should follow the appropriate ethical guidelines and authors are encouraged to secure and report their pre-approval by the relevant ethics commission.
-An approval by any institutional review board should be indicated via the submission system.
+An approval by any institutional review board or ethics committee should be indicated via the submission system.
 While this is not a mandatory requirement at this time, with the broad dissemination of VR, AR, and MR technology, our community should be aware of this responsibility.

-Paper abstracts complete papers must be submitted electronically through the online submission system: https://new.precisionconference.com/~vr
+Paper abstracts and complete papers must be submitted electronically through the online submission system: https://new.precisionconference.com/~vr

 Conference Papers Chairs: